janikEndtner/hbcmuensingen_theme/readme.txt

 HBC Münsingen Theme for https://hbcmuensingen.ch page.
 Based on Milestonez PRO Theme.
-See details below.
+See details of this theme below.